aaroncherian/richards_lab_documentation/compendium/qualisys_setup.md

     - Adjust with the axle if necessary to level out the bubbles.

 ## Calibration Process
-1. Adjust exposure, flash time, and marker threshold to strengthen reflections.
+1. Adjust exposure, flash time, and marker threshold to strengthen markers.
     - Typical exposure: 130-200, marker threshold: 20-30.
 2. Avoid adjusting settings from the main screen, as it affects all cameras.
 3. Start calibration using `Ctrl + Shift + Alt + C`.